silviot/edx-platform-wiki/Shopping Cart.md

 Ideally number_of_manually_enrolled_students = 0 as that feature typically would not be used in a shopping cart enabled course.

 So, in order to perform the audit via SQL queries, here are the relevant elements.
 Rather than combining it into one mega-query, each element will have a separate query.
+Please substitute the correct course_id for your query.

 ```
+select count(*) as total_enrollments from student_courseenrollment where course_id='{course_id}';

+select count(*) as total_purchased_paidcourseregistrations from shoppingcart_paidcourseregistration pci join shoppingcart_orderitem oi on oi.id=pci.orderitem_ptr_id where oi.status='purchased' and pci.course_id='{course_id}';

+select count(*) as number_of_redeemed_registration_codes from shoppingcart_registrationcoderedemption rcr join shoppingcart_courseregistrationcode crc on rcr.registration_code_id=crc.id where crc.course_id='{course_id}';

+select count(*) as number_of_course_staff from student_courseenrollment ce where course_id='MITProfessionalX/6.BDX/2T2014' and ce.user_id in (select distinct(user_id) from student_courseaccessrole where (role='instructor' or role='staff') and course_id='{course_id}');
 ```

+Unfortunately, there is no way to audit the count of users that were manually enrolled in a course.

+Note that this above set of queries can cause some limited "double counting" if:

+- A course staff also does a purchase (say for testing purposes)
+- A course staff redeems a RegistrationCode